abgoyal/multiprof/readme.md

 ***

-multiprof lets you manage multiple accounts and configurations for any CLI tool by sandboxing your home directory based on your current location.
+multiprof lets you manage multiple accounts and configurations for any CLI tool by sandboxing your home directory based on your current location (cwd).

 It prevents credential conflicts and accidental operations by ensuring that when you are working in a specific project directory, your tools (like `aws`,